Skip to main content

 Immunotherapy works to boost the body’s immune system to help fight off or destroy cancer cells.

-Chimeric antigen receptor (CAR) T-cell therapy.
-For this therapy, immune cells called T cells are removed from the person’s blood and altered in the lab so they have specific substances (called chimeric antigen receptors, or CARs) that will help them attach to leukemia cells.
+Chimeric antigen receptor (CAR) T-cell therapy: For this treatment, immune cells called T cells are removed from the person’s blood and altered in the lab so they have specific substances (called chimeric antigen receptors, or CARs) that will help them attach to leukemia cells.
 The T cells are then grown in the lab and infused back into the person’s blood, where they can now seek out the leukemia cells and attack them.

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 Bhansali RS, Pratz KW, Lai C. Recent advances in targeted therapies in acute myeloid leukemia.
 J Hematol Oncol.
 16, 29 (2023). https://doi.org/10.1186/s13045-023-01424-6.